Tilting train: German designs

-Deutsche Bundesbahn started tests with tilting trains in Germany with its class 634 in 1967 when some class 624 DMUs were equipped with passive tilting systems.
+Deutsche Bundesbahn started tests with tilting trains in Germany with its Class 634 in 1967 when some Class 624 DMUs were equipped with passive tilting systems.
 As the passengers experienced motion sickness, the tilting technology was disabled and later removed.
-The tests continued with the prototypes of the following class 614 units, but due to the again unsatisfying results the serial types were delivered without tilting system.
+The tests continued with the prototypes of the following Class 614 units, but due to the again unsatisfying results the serial types were delivered without tilting system.

-Another early train with tilting technology was Deutsche Bundesbahn's class 403 (today this number is used by ICE 3) high speed EMU.
+Another early train with tilting technology was Deutsche Bundesbahn's Class 403 (today this number is used by ICE 3) high speed EMU.
 Following its InterCity services until 1979, it was also used for airport transfers between Düsseldorf and Frankfurt (see also: AiRail Service).
 Class 403 was able to tilt 4°, but the fixed pantographs limited this to 2°.
-Shortly after the train had gone into service the tilting technology was disabled as many passengers experienced motion sickness because the pivotal point was too low.
+Shortly after the train had gone into service, the tilting technology was disabled as many passengers experienced motion sickness because the pivotal point was too low.

 The next attempt was made with DMUs and the proven Italian hydraulic active tilting system.
-Between 1988 and 1990 DB commissioned 20 class 610 units for fast regional traffic.
+Between 1988 and 1990, DB commissioned 20 Class 610 units for fast regional traffic.
 This time the results were quite satisfying and allowed a significant reduction of running times.
-Class 610 was followed by class 611 which basically was built for the same purpose (fast regional traffic with up to 160 km/h on twisting non-electrified lines).
-Class 611's tilting system was electric, with a maximum 8° tilt, based on military technology from the Leopard tank.
-After entering service in 1996 this 50-unit class experienced problems both with the newly developed tilting system as well as chassis and axles, and was judged unsuccessful.
+The Class 610 sets was followed by the Class 611, which basically was built for the same purpose (fast regional traffic with up to 160 km/h on twisting non-electrified lines).
+The Class 611's tilting system was electric, with a maximum 8° tilt, based on military technology from the Leopard tank.
+After entering service in 1996, this 50-unit class experienced problems both with the newly developed tilting system as well as chassis and axles, and was judged unsuccessful.
 The tilting system was out of service until 2006, when hardened axles and system updates solved the problems.
-In consideration of these problems DB ordered a full re-engineering, resulting in the development of class 612.
+In consideration of these problems DB ordered a full re-engineering, resulting in the development of Class 612.
 Starting in 1998, a total of 192 units were commissioned by DB.
-The tilting system was reliable.
-In 2004 cracks were detected in a number of wheel sets, and again wheels and axles had to be replaced.
-Today class 612 is back to tilting operation and forms the backbone of DB's fast regional service on non-electrified lines.
+The tilting system proved to be reliable.
+In 2004, cracks were detected in a number of wheel sets, and again wheels and axles had to be replaced.
+Today Class 612 is back to tilting operation and forms the backbone of DB's fast regional service on non-electrified lines.
 Additional units were sold to Croatia, where they are used for InterCity services.